-Your doctor may find liver cancer during a routine visit, even if you don’t have symptoms.
+Your doctor may find liver cancer during a routine visit with imaging, even if you don’t have symptoms.
 If you’re having symptoms of liver cancer, your doctor will ask you about these things:

 Your health history